FREE AUDIO ROSARIES & MORE

 Adventures in Imperfect Living is a weekly Catholic podcast hosted by Rosary Army co-founders Greg and Jennifer Willits

-Watch full video here – https://youtu.be/CgxHOARRwmM
+Watch the full video here!
+(Direct YouTube link – https://youtu.be/8MGZxIH4Ves)

 Hosted by Rosary Army founders Greg and Jennifer Willits, Catechism Class is a walk through the Catechism of the Catholic Church from beginning to end.